OctopusDeploy/blog/blog/2020-12/home-automation/index.md

 ## Lesson 4: Beware of app requirements
 I once came across a smart plug that was being advertised for a steal of a price.
 Before committing to purchase, I read the reviews and found that the its app *required* access to your contacts.
 Umm, no, hard pass.

-## Lesson 5: Google Home or Amazon Alexa compatibility
+## Lesson 5: Google Home, Amazon Alexa, and Apple HomeKit compatibility
 The two most popular voice-control devices are Google Home and Amazon Alexa.
 For the most part, the vast majority of WiFi enabled smart devices will with both technolgoies, however, there are some that do not, so make sure to double-check before purchasing.
+Apple HomeKit has a smaller ecosystem, so if this is your automation platform, be sure to do your research on the device(s) you are considering.

-In terms of Zigbee or Z-Wave, just because your hub is compatible, doesn't mean that Google or Amazon work with the devices attached to them.
+In terms of Zigbee or Z-Wave, just because your hub is compatible, doesn't mean that Google, Amazon, or Apple work with the devices attached to them.
 For example, I have a Samsung SmartThings hub to control my Z-Wave and Zigbee devices.
 Connected to my hub are some door sensors for simple open/close detection.
 While my SmartThings hub is connected to both Google Home and Amazon Alexa, only Alexa is able to use the open/close functionality.
-Google shows the door sensors as devices, but doesn't know what to do with them.
+Google shows the door sensors as devices, but doesn't know what to do with them (without some more advanced configuration).

 ## Lesson 6: Basic Routine/automation
 There are multiple ways to perform basic automation (often referred to as `routines`) with smart devices